ebranlard/pyDatView/README.md

 # pyDatView

 A crossplatform GUI to display tabulated data from files or python pandas dataframes.
-It's compatible Windows, Linux and MacOS, python 2 and python 3.
+It's compatible Windows, Linux and MacOS, with python 3.
 Some of its features are: multiples plots, FFT plots, probability plots, export of figures...
 The file formats supported, are: CSV files and other formats present in the [weio](http://github.com/ebranlard/weio/) library.
 Additional file formats can easily be added.